VictorTaelin/AI-scripts/README.md

 You'll need to add Anthropic/OpenAI keys to a location.
 The CLI will inform where.

+## Note

+Most of this scripts will save a log to `~/.ai`.
+If you don't want this behavior, edit the scripts to suit your needs.
+(TODO: add a proper option.)

 ## Using OpenRouter

 To add [fzf](https://github.com/junegunn/fzf) completion for openrouter models, put this in .bashrc or similar: